 Microbiology for Perioperative Services

 A complete list of courses with descriptions can be found in the Catalog

-What can you do with a Registered Nurse First Assistant Certificate?
+What can you do with a Surgical First Assisting Program?

-- Anticipate the next step assisting with the correct instrumentation, supply or equipment thereby facilitating the surgical procedure.
+- Anticipate the next step, passing instrument, supplies or equipment thereby facilitating the surgical procedure.

 - Work alongside surgeons, making rounds, seeing patients in the office, and assisting in surgery.